-For the nest-site selection analysis we recorded the following habitat variables within 1 m2 around the nest: percentage cover of
+For the nest-site selection analysis we recorded the following habitat variables within 1 m^2 around the nest: percentage cover of

 Fig. 1.
 Study area with Arctic and Common Tern nests.
-Hällgrund (North) and Lillberget (South) islands showing the 4 tern colonies with a purely Common Tern colony in the North (N=16 nests), a mixed colony in the South (N=15) and West (N=16; although dominated by Arctic Terns although dominated by Arctic Terns East (N=25).
+Hällgrund (North) and Lillberget (South) islands showing the 4 tern colonies with a purely Common Tern colony in the North (N=16 nests), a mixed colony in the South (N=15) and West (N=16; although dominated by Arctic Terns) and a purely Arctic Tern colony in the East (N=25).
 The small inset map shows the location of the study area (pink dot) on the West coast of Finland.